natt96z/cybersac/docs/source/MediumCybersac.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **★Core Knowledge★ -** What is Proton VPN?
 Your Internet connection is encrypted while you browse the internet with Proton VPN.
-The robust security features of Proton VPN ensures that an intruder cannot eavesdrop on your connection by routing it through encrypted tunnels.
+The robust security features of Proton VPN, ensures that an intruder cannot eavesdrop on your connection, by routing it through encrypted tunnels.
 Additionally, it enables you to visit websites that may be restricted in your region.